Art-Amatours/Many-Voices/README.md

-	PROBLEM: Application is taking an excessive time to load when opening COMMON SOLUTION: Make sure you are running Go server
+	PROBLEM: Application is taking an excessive time to load when opening COMMON SOLUTION: Make sure you are running Go server COMMON SOLUTION: Make sure you have not closed the shell terminal running the Go server

 	PROBLEM: If Expo is not starting after running "expo start" in terminal COMMON SOLUTION: Make sure you are running Expo in mobile-app folder